-- Be permitted to transfer the candidature from the previous school offering related master's graduate program on agriculture to this University, or - Take the prerequisite undergraduate subjects if he/she not a graduate of degree related to agriculture, or satisfy the requirements of this university by showing other qualifications or related work experiences which are adequate to support his/her candidature. - Submit the following: curriculum vitae, recommendations from two previous teacher (only for applicants from other Universities) or immediate supervisor (if working) and personal statement up to 500 words of why enrolling this course in this University - Wait for the notification from the Dean for any approval for the application to admission in this course.
+- Have a bachelor degree in Agriculture or related field from recognized University, or - Be permitted to transfer the candidature from the previous school offering related master's graduate program on agriculture to this University, or - Take the prerequisite undergraduate subjects if he/she not a graduate of degree related to agriculture, or satisfy the requirements of this university by showing other qualifications or related work experiences which are adequate to support his/her candidature. - Submit the following: curriculum vitae, recommendations from two previous teacher (only for applicants from other Universities) or immediate supervisor (if working) and personal statement up to 500 words of why enrolling this course in this University - Wait for the notification from the Dean for any approval for the application to admission in this course.